-- 1. Must be an ABC Certificant and at least a Member of the Criminalistics Section. - 2.
-Service is for three (3) years with appointments made at the annual meeting every third year from 2015. - 3.
-Nomination and Appointment - Liaison is appointed by the current section chair based on the recommendation of the Criminalistics Section Nominating Committee.

 - a.
-Represents the Criminalistics Section interests and concerns as part of the ABC Examination Committee. - b.
-In the absence of the Board Member representative, presents the written report to the section chair and reports to the section at the annual business meeting. - c.
-Maintains and recommends updates to this section of the Policy and Procedure Manual to the Criminalistics Executive Committee. - D. AAFS Standards Board (ASB) Consensus Body Liaisons
+Must be an ABC Diplomate or Fellow and at least a Member of the Criminalistics Section. - b.
+Service is for three (3) years with appointments made at the annual meeting every third year from 2015. - c.
+Nomination and Appointment - (1) Liaison is appointed by the current section chair based on the recommendation of the Criminalistics Section Nominating Committee. - d.
+Responsibilities - (1) Represents the Criminalistics Section interests and concerns as part of the ABC Examination Committee. - (2) In the absence of the Board Member representative, presents the written report to the section chair and reports to the section at the annual business meeting. - (3) Maintains and recommends updates to this section of the Policy and Procedure Manual to the Criminalistics Executive Committee. - D. AAFS Standards Board (ASB) Consensus Body Liaisons